ilatovsky/toga/docs/archive/BULK_UPDATE_GUIDE.md

-# Toga Grid Bulk Update Performance Enhancement
+# Oscgard Grid Bulk Update Performance Enhancement

 ## Overview

-This enhancement addresses the performance bottleneck in the original toga implementation where each LED required a separate OSC message.
+This enhancement addresses the performance bottleneck in the original oscgard implementation where each LED required a separate OSC message.
 With a 16x8 grid (128 LEDs), this meant up to 128 individual OSC messages per refresh cycle.

 ## Solution